falquaddoomi/ecokg-embeddings/README.md

 ## Notebooks

 There are currently two notebooks:
-- **embiggen_ecokg:** an attempt to run ecokg locally, abandoned in favor of the Colab version
+- **embiggen_ecokg:** an attempt to run embiggen locally, abandoned in favor of the Colab version
 - **embiggen_ecokg_colab:** a successful attempt at creating the embeddings, run via Colab Pro.

 ## About Colab